the-catman/objectab/.github/README.md

 // This is a byte, 0 -> 255.
 Pretty simple.
 // Attempting to store above this value will just clamp it to 255. writer.byte(123n);
-// "wHY dOeS A bYTE HAvE TO bE A BIgiNt".
+// "wHY dOeS A bYTE HAvE TO TaKE A BIgiNt".
 Well, if you don't like it, fix it in your version.

 // This is a variable length unsigned integer (uses the LEB128 algorithm).
 The larger the integer is, the larger the output.
 // Can store from 0 -> as big as bigints and Uint8Arrays can get???